kkphd/MMSE/README.md

 1. 📄 To review the executive summary, method, results, and discussion sections of my project, visit the [Jupyter Notebook here](https://github.com/kkphd/MMSE/blob/master/Predicting-Cognitive-Impairment-KK-2020.ipynb).

 2. 💻 This [prediction calculator](http://predictadkkphd-env.eba-2z3rehiz.us-east-1.elasticbeanstalk.com/) offers a binary prediction of cognitive impairment based on user input data.
-***Note: This web application serves as a minimal viable product (MVP) to demonstrate the utility of applying machine learning algorithms to health data.
+***Note: This web application serves as a minimum viable product (MVP) to demonstrate the utility of applying machine learning algorithms to health data.
 Information from this application is NOT VALIDATED and SHOULD NOT be used in a clinical capacity.
 I do not assume any liability for the consequences of using this application.***

 ## License
 Usage is provided under the [MIT license](https://en.wikipedia.org/wiki/MIT_License).
 See the LICENSE.md file for details.